-- 7. Children of Staff where the member of staff has a permanent contract and has been employed at the school for 2 or more years at the time of application; or the member of staff has a permanent contract and has been recruited to fill a vacancy for which there is a demonstrable skill shortage - 8.
+- 8. Children of Staff where the member of staff has a permanent contract and has been employed at the school for 2 or more years at the time of application; or the member of staff has a permanent contract and has been recruited to fill a vacancy for which there is a demonstrable skill shortage.
+This will be demonstrated by an inability to recruit after two attempts. - 9.
 All other children.

-Tie-breaker: if any of the criteria outlined earlier leave more children with an equal claim than places available, a priority will be given the child who lives nearer the school.
+Tie-breaker: if any of the criteria outlined earlier leave more children with an equal claim than places available, a priority will be given to the child who lives nearer the school.

 Final Tie-breaker: should the tie breaker above leave children with an equal claim because distances are exactly the same, random allocation will be used to decide on priority.
-The school will use the Local Authority's Random Allocation Protocol supervised by an independent person, which is available on request.
+The school will use the Local Authority's Random Allocation Protocol supervised by an independent person, which is available from the LA on request.

-3. Admission to Year 12 (Helston Community College only)
+3. Admission to Year 12 [Helston Community College only]

 3.1 Most schools with sixth forms admit students from other schools as well as their own.
-For those children admitted to Helston Community College for the first time (i.e. those not transferring from Year 11), there must be a published admission number for Year 12.
+For those children admitted to Helston Community College for the first time [i.e. those not transferring from Year 11], there must be a published admission number for Year 12.
 The Year 12 admission number for Helston Community College is 26.